 We expanded our presence further in Greater Boston, celebrating our first downtown branch in December 2018 and in 2019 acquiring Blue Hills Bank.
 Today, Rockland Trust has the largest Massachusetts deposit share and most bank branches of any bank headquartered in Massachusetts.

-With more than $11.6 billion in assets, we now serve approximately 300,000 individuals, families, and businesses through over 95 branches, 14 commercial lending centers, and 8 investment management offices in Massachusetts and Rhode Island.
+With more than $13 billion in assets, we now serve more than 300,000 individuals, families, and businesses through approximately 100 branches, 16 commercial lending centers, 9 investment management offices and 7 mortgage centers in Massachusetts and Rhode Island.

 Rockland Trust has received numerous accolades from third parties recognizing our relationship-style of banking.
 Our more than 1,400 colleagues are committed to being the Bank Where Each Relationship Matters® every day.